PLM VS SCM: Which is Right for Your Business?

 SCM, on the other hand, answers the questions of “Who” and “How”: Who is fulfilling a manufacturing, testing, shipping, landing, or distribution task; and how is that product being produced, packed, shipped, tested, landed, or distributed?
 Supply chain management is a large umbrella term that encompasses specific software solutions that specialize in manufacturing, shipping/packing, shipping/freight forwarding, logistics and distribution.

 Can PLM replace SCM, or vice versa?

-While a complete supply chain management solution is actually comprised of multiple solutions that are overseen by a supply chain manager, product lifecycle management can be housed within a singular solution.
-PLM software has evolved significantly to oversee not only product development, but also the shipping, sales, listing, distribution and returns process.
-A comprehensive retail PLM can now replace most existing SCM solutions, providing suppliers and retailers with 10x ROI on their software investment.
+While a complete supply chain management solution is actually comprised of multiple solutions that are overseen by a supply chain manager, product lifecycle management can be housed within a singular, Unified Product Collaboration Platform.
+PLM tools have evolved significantly.
+As part of a unified collaboration platform, retail software can now oversee not only product development, but also the shipping, sales, listing, distribution and returns process.
+A Unified Product Collaboration Platform can replace most existing SCM solutions, providing suppliers and retailers with 10x ROI on their software investment.

 You don’t want your data to be siloed.
 Your company’s CRM, PIM and PLM solutions shouldn’t operate in a vacuum, either.
 Surefront is a Unified Product Collaboration Platform to power growth and ROI.
 Our patented PIM, CRM, and PLM solutions streamline the omni channel sales, merchandising and product development processes.
 By combining these essential functionalities, Surefront creates a single source of truth throughout your product lifecycle, sales and listing processes.